 If the head of the Agency finds that a particular AWS has had an "adverse Agency impact" as defined in 5 U.S.C.
 6131(b), the appropriate Agency representative (e.g., State Director or other designated representative) shall promptly notify the Union of its desire to reopen the Agreement to terminate the availability of that particular AWS to employees.
-Upon demand by the Union, the parties shall then negotiate over the Agency's proposal.
+The Parties shall then negotiate over the Agency's proposal.